antonycourtney/antsrants/content/blog/oneref/index.md

 The difference between OneRef and Redux, then, comes down to this: OneRef eliminates the need to define, name, create and switch on explicit action objects.
-Instead, in OneRef, action functions return anonymous state transformer functions that specify how to calculate the new state from the current state in the form a of a State Transformer.
-Where Redux has both action creator functions and a set of string constants to identify action types, OneRef only has action creators bound to ordinary JavaScript variables.
+Instead, in OneRef, action functions define anonymous state transformer functions that specify how to calculate the new state from the current state.
 This is arguably a simpler, more direct programming model.

 However, the extra indirection of Redux's explicit action objects do provide significant benefits: They enable clear and useful logging, they naturally support record and replay